naturalis/HTS-barcode-checker/README.md

 General usage
 -------------

-The basic command for the CITES checker is:
+The basic command for the to run the pipeline is:

 `CITES_Check.py --input_file <in.fa> --output_file <out.csv> --CITES_db <db.csv>`